-11 Best New Year’s Eve Party Ideas To Ring In 2020
+10 Best Socially Distant New Year’s Eve Party Ideas To Safely Ring In 2021

-Idea 1: Choose A New Year’s Eve Party Theme
+Idea 1: Throw A Virtual New Year’s Eve Party

-Some of the best New Year’s Eve parties have themes.
-The reason that themed parties tend to be so successful is that they usually require guests to dress in costume.
-By asking guests to dress up, you ensure that they arrive at your New Year’s party with their guard down, ready to celebrate.
+Just because you’re partying remotely doesn’t mean you can’t elevate the festivities with a theme.
+Themed parties tend to be successful because they require guests to dress in costumes.
+By asking guests to dress up, you ensure that they arrive at the party with their guards down, ready to celebrate.

-· Pajama Party: Make your gathering a cozy one by having all your guests dress in their favorite pajamas and sip on spiked hot chocolates as you gab the night away.
+- Pajama Party: Make your gathering a cozy one by having all your guests dress in their favorite pajamas and sip on spiked hot chocolates as you gab the night away.

-· Luau: Give your guests a break from the cold weather by creating a tropical oasis – have them dress in Hawaiian shirts or grass skirts, present them with leis at the door and set up a tiki bar with fruit-forward mixed drinks.
+- Luau: Give your guests a break from the cold weather by creating a tropical oasis – have them dress in Hawaiian shirts or grass skirts, send them leis and tiki-inspired cups in the mail and have them make their own fruit-forward mixed drinks at home.

-· Resolutions: Since it’s tradition to set personal goals for the upcoming year, have your guests dress up as their New Year’s resolutions, ask everyone to decorate their backgrounds with their favorite inspiring quotes and create games around guessing each other’s costumes.
+- Resolutions: Since it’s tradition to set personal goals for the upcoming year, have your guests dress up as their New Year’s resolutions, ask everyone to decorate their backgrounds with their favorite inspiring quotes and create games around guessing each other’s costumes.

 The secret to success here is to try to choose a theme that you think both you and your guests will get excited about.
 The more excited everyone is to dress up, the more spirited the party will be.

-Everyone loves to go home with goodies, so make sure to create fun party favors for your guests to take with them at the end of the night.
+Since you’ll be celebrating virtually, why not send each of your guests a care package before the event?
 Popular party favors tend to be individual-sized bottles of champagne with DIY labels or small boxes of truffles.

-However, you can coordinate your party favors with your theme.
-For luau-themed parties, sunglasses or koozies make for a fun gift at the end of the night.
-On the other hand, masquerade and Prohibition-themed parties call for more alcohol-inspired giveaways, like champagne flutes or flasks.
+However, you can also coordinate your party favors with your theme.
+For luau-themed parties, leis, sunglasses or koozies make fun gifts.
+On the other hand, Gatsby-themed parties call for more alcohol-inspired giveaways, like champagne flutes or flasks.
 Depending on your budget, you may choose to have these gifts customized professionally or make labels yourself.

 Idea 7: Have An Anonymous Gift Exchange

-Adding karaoke to your New Year party is a fantastic way to keep your guests entertained.
+Adding karaoke to your New Year’s party is a fantastic way to keep your guests entertained.
 Whether your friends have perfect pitch or can be best described as tone-deaf, they’ll be left in awe and laughter as they sing the night away.
-And thanks to the slew of karaoke channels on YouTube, you can easily create a karaoke system in the comfort of your own home.
+Thanks to the slew of karaoke channels on YouTube, each of your guests can easily create a karaoke set-up from the comfort of their own homes.